WellthCare

 Estimation requires forecasting your healthcare usage.
 Create three simple scenarios:

 1. Preventive/Low-Utilization Year: You only use your annual physical, recommended screenings, and maybe a few urgent care visits.
-In a traditional plan, you'd pay premiums plus copays.
-In an innovative plan like WellthCare, these preventive actions are often $0-co-pay and can actually generate free money for a dedicated store or pension, turning a cost center into a wealth-building opportunity.
+In a traditional plan you'd pay premiums plus copays.
+But with WellthCare, those preventive actions cost $0 and actually earn you money for a dedicated store or pension—turning a cost into a wealth-builder.

 2. Moderate-Utilization Year: You manage a chronic condition like diabetes or have a minor procedure.
 Here, you'll hit your deductible and pay coinsurance.
 This is where waste in the system (like overpriced prescriptions) can devastate your budget.